louisrubet/rpn/test/026-parse-program.md

 `<< I am a program >>`

--> stack should be «I am a program»
+-> stack should be « I am a program »

 `del`